kachick/chawan/doc/config.md

 ### Regex handling

+Regular expressions are currently handled using libregexp which is included in QuickJS.
+This means that all regular expressions should work as in JavaScript.

+There are two different modes of regex handling in Chawan: "search" mode, and "match" mode. "match" mode is used for configurations (meaning in all values in this document described as "regex"). "search" mode is used for the on-page search function (using searchForward/isearchForward etc.)

+#### Match mode

 Regular expressions are assumed to be exact matches, except when they start with a caret (^) sign or end with an unescaped dollar ($) sign.